brunofariadf/cran-search/README.md

 # Overview

-The **`CRAN search`** project is to perform package search available in the Comprehensive R Archive Network (CRAN) repositorio for programming language R. The collected data is obtained by the **`tools::CRAN_package_db()`** and selected only a few columns to perform the search of the theme of interest.
+The **`CRAN search`** project is to perform package search available in the Comprehensive R Archive Network (CRAN) repository for programming language R. The collected data is obtained by the **`tools::CRAN_package_db()`** and selected only a few columns to perform the search of the theme of interest.

 # Usage